Multi Jet Fusion

 Why Choose Multi Jet Fusion For Your 3D Printing Project?

 MJF offers engineering grade materials with great overall properties.
 Additionally, MJF offers enhanced surface finish, finer features, more consistent mechanical properties, and faster build times.
+We also offer a number of secondary services such as painting, post machining and measurement and inspection, to further enhance the finish of your 3D-printed project design.

 Multi Jet Fusion material data sheets can be found in our Material Comparison Guide